Hanro: Films

-Lingerie by Hanro has played a role in certain movie scenes.
-In the film The Seven Year Itch (1955) Marilyn Monroe wore Hanro lingerie in the iconic scene where she stands over the subway grate.
-Nicole Kidman was shown in a white Hanro camisole top in Eyes Wide Shut (1999).Bernadette Calonego: Glücksfall „Eyes wide shut“.
-Hollywood-Film bringt Nachfrage-Schub für Schweizer Wäschehersteller.
-In: Südkurier, 30 October 1999 (in German).
-Dakota Johnson wore a pair of the brand’s white cotton briefs in Fifty Shades of Grey (2015).
+Hanro has played a role in certain movie scenes and literary works.
+In The Seven Year Itch (1955) Marilyn Monroe wore Hanro briefs in the iconic scene where she stands over the subway grate.
+Nicole Kidman was shown in a white Hanro camisole top in Eyes Wide Shut (1999).
+Dakota Johnson wore a pair of the brand's white cotton briefs in Fifty Shades of Grey (2015).
+Hanro is mentioned in Cecily von Ziegesar's Gossip Girl series of novels.